CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

     C       -2.03898543      -2.01594063       0.49125628
     H       -1.86191301      -1.84921651       1.41015686

-If you check the origin molecule in this file with the position of the phenyl ligand in the assembled Pd complexes, you will see that they are identical.
-For the destination molecule, we are providing the atomic positions such that the phenyl ligand is rotated.
+If you check the origin molecule in this file with the position of the Ph ligand in the assembled Pd complexes, you will see that they are identical.
+For the destination molecule, we are providing the atomic positions such that the Ph ligand is rotated.
 The ase gui tool is very helpful for these kinds of manipulations of .xyz files.
-You can also see the rotation of the phenyl ligand by running ``ase gui Pd_phenyl_geometry_modification.xyz``.
+You can also see the rotation of the Ph ligand by running ``ase gui Pd_phenyl_geometry_modification.xyz``.

-As a tip, the best way to create these files is to first assemble the complexes without a forcefield to get the .xyz file of the assembled complexes.
-Then, extract the coordinates of the phenyl ligand from any of the assembled complexes and save it as .xyz file.
-Finally, to get the destination coordinates, the ase gui tool is very handy to manipulate .xyz files.
+As a tip, the best way to create these files is to first assemble the complexes without any forcefield optimization to get the .xyz file of the assembled complexes.
+Then, extract the coordinates of the Ph ligand from any of the assembled complexes and save it as .xyz file.
+To get the destination coordinates, the ``ase gui`` tool is very handy to manipulate .xyz files.
 Just read in the origin .xyz file with ase, manipulate it and then save the new structure as another .xyz.
 Finally, append the origin and the destination molecules and save them as a single file.
 Importantly, please make sure that there are no empty lines in between the two molecules or at the end of the file.
-To check if the file is correct, just read it in using the ase gui and you should get two frames with the same molecule, but at different positions.
+To check if the file is correct, just read it in using ``ase gui`` and you should get two frames with the same molecule, but at different positions.

 On another note, it is not necessary to shift all atoms of a specific ligand.
-When shifting atoms, DART does not see ligands but rather sets of atoms and simply shifts every atom from its origin to its destination.
+When shifting atoms, DART simply iterates through all atoms in the complex and shifts every atom with matching chemical element and coordinates from its origin coordinates to its destination coordinates.

-In order to run DART with the rotated phenyl ligand, we specify  ``geometry_modifier_filepath`` = ``Pd_phenyl_geometry_modification.xyz`` in the Pd batch.
-One thing to keep in mind is that you cannot provide the same file for the Ni batch, because Ni has a different atomic radius than Pd, leading to slightly different cartesian coordinates of the phenyl ligand when coordinated to Ni.
+In order to run DART with the rotated Ph ligand, we specify ``geometry_modifier_filepath`` = ``Pd_phenyl_geometry_modification.xyz`` in the Pd batch.
+One thing to keep in mind is that you cannot provide the same file for the Ni batch, because Ni has a different atomic radius than Pd, leading to slightly different cartesian coordinates of the Ph ligand when coordinated to Ni.
 Therefore, you  have to create a new file ``Ni_phenyl_geometry_modification.xyz`` with the following content:

 .. code-block::